 About me

 In my free time, I am a passionate hiker, cycler, climber and runner.
 In particular, I love doing long-distance and endurance stuff like hiking for a week or longer, run long distances preferably in the mountains and cycle over weeks and months.
-My, so far, most challenging adventure was a three month bike trip from southern Germany to the bike trip and back, but many adventures are still waiting.
+My, so far, most challenging adventure was a three month bike trip from southern Germany to the north cape and back, but many adventures are still waiting.